- Last updated:

 Sandbags will not stop flooding entirely.
 However, if they are placed in suitable locations they can help reduce the amount of water that enters your property.

-The following tips are also provided on the Queensland Government's Disaster Management website.
+The following tips are also provided on the Queensland Fire and Emergency Services website.

 Protecting your home and business